-The feeds are provided to us by you, our customer (the website owners), and consist of one column of user email addresses (see User Email Feeds).
+The feeds are provided to us by you, our customer (the website owners), and consist of one column of user email addresses (see Opted-In User Email Addresses).
 Dynamic Yield then hashes these identifiers and checks for matches among identified users.
 When a match is found, these users are called matched users and are eligible to be included in triggered emails and audience exports.
-The unhashed emails are stored separately from other Dynamic Yield data in an isolated location.
+The unhashed email addresses are stored separately from other Dynamic Yield data in an isolated location.

 When you want to remove a site user, do the following:

-- If you use a User Email feed: Remove the user's identifier from the uploaded file.
+- If you use an Opted-in User Email Addresses feed: Remove the user's identifier from the uploaded file.